-Look into getting uint128/uint256 for counter
+Look into getting uint128/uint256 for counter and iter

 #21